BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 ## C++ Compiler

+### C++ Standard

+The minimal C++ standard officially supported at BBP is C++14, to be reviewed annually based on compiler support.
+An open source project may support a standard as low as C++11 if this is a requirement for its community.

+### Compiler Versions Supporting C++14

+* GCC 5.4
+* CLang 7
+* Intel 18.0.3

 ### Compilation flags

-Here is the list of recommended compilation flags, set by the `bob_begin_cxx_flags` helper function provided by this CMake project.
+Here is the list of recommended compilation flags you may use during the development phase in order to spot as much errors as possible.
+For convenience, you may use the CMake function `bob_begin_cxx_flags` provided by this CMake project to set the compilation flags accordingly.

 * Clang: `-Werror -Weverything`.
 And then disable those you dislike:
   * `-Wno-disabled-macro-expansion`